devotuoma/British-Airline-Sentiment-Analysis/README.md

 1. Data scrapping and preparation: Scrape review data from Skytrax.com and clean and prepare the data for analysis using Python libraries such BeautifulSoup and Pandas.

-2. Data analysis: Perform data analysis on the cleaned data using techniques such as topic modeling, sentiment analysis, and wordclouds to uncover insights about the content of the reviews.
+2. Data analysis: Perform data analysis on the cleaned data using techniques such as topic modeling, sentiment analysis, and wordclouds to uncover insights about the content of the review

-3. Results and recommendation: Create a PowerPoint slide with visualizations and metrics to summarize the key findings of the analysis, along with clear and concise explanations.
+3.: Create a PowerPoint slide with visualizations and metrics to summarize the key findings of the analysis, along with clear and concise explanations.